How can you successfully bring an API to market? And what’s your to-do list once it’s launched?

 According to the internet, “go-to-market or go-to-market strategy is the plan of an organization, utilizing their outside resources to deliver their unique value proposition to customers and achieve competitive advantage.
 The end goal is to enhance the overall customer experience by offering a superior product and/or more competitive pricing.”

 I do think this definition is extremely irrelevant and out of touch with what GTM really is, so I created my version:

 “Go-to-market is the overarching framework that details the key stakeholders, milestones, metrics, and deliverables a company cohesively follows to test and validate the market opportunity, readiness, and positioning of a product or service targeted at a predetermined customer segment.”

-How do you structure go-to-market?
+How do you structure go-to-market for an API?

 So, now that we’ve explored the definition of GTM, at least in my opinion, how do you structure GTM in your world?